Uncontrolled Bleeding Side Effects Linked To Xarelto

 External bleeding include all kind of bleedings caused by cuts and perforations.
 Even holding a knife can be dangerous while under treatment with this anticoagulant, as the lack of an antidote prevents doctors from stopping the bleeding.
 Immediate application of a firm, direct pressure on the wound can help staunch the bleeding.
 However, due to the anticoagulant action of the medication, you may need to press for a longer time than usual before the bleeding stops.
 If blood does not stop pouring out after a while, you should check immediate help.
 Even minor bleeding accidents such as a nosebleed or a gum bleeding provoked by toothbrushing should never be underestimated.
 Try to avoid forceful nose blowing, and buy a toothbrush with soft bristles to reduce the chance of a gum bleeding.
 The most common forms of external bleeding include:

 - Black or tarry stool, or covered with bright red blood

 - Pain and irritation around the anal area

 - Constant fatigue and/or dizziness

 - Pale skin

 For women taking rivaroxaban, experiencing longer or heavier menstruations is a common side effect.
 However, uncontrolled menstrual bleeding can also represent a risk that should be addressed immediately.
 If you experience a bleeding during your menstrual cycle that is heavier than normal, you should call your doctor or seek medical help as soon as possible.
 Vaginal bleeding can also be caused by external traumas or during normal sex intercourse.
-You may also be interested in knowing about contraception while taking rivaroxaban.

 Other Hidden Bleedings Caused By Xarelto